England | Scotland | Wales | Northern Ireland | Ireland

 Dr Roscoe joined the Practice on 30 January 2017 and has a special interest in minor surgery.
 She has a minor surgery clinic on Monday mornings.

-Dr Roscoe is available for consultations (booked appointments) on Mondays, Wednesdays and Thursdays.
+Dr Roscoe is available for consultations (booked appointments) on Mondays (all day), Wednesdays (all day) and Thursdays (am only).

 Dr E Watson joined the Practice on 1 January 2018 to cover Dr Longfield's one year working sabbatical, she is now with us on a permanent basis.